akaene/control-structure-parser/README.md

 ## How to Use

+`ControlStructureParsers` is able to find the correct parser and use it to parse the specified model file.

 ```java
 import com.akaene.stpa.scs.parser.ControlStructureParsers;

 final File input = // get input file
 final Model model = ControlStructureParsers.parse(input);
 ```

+But it is also possible to use the parser implementations directly.

 ## License